lolren/Tailscale-Linux-Tray-Icon/README.md

 how to run:
-just extract the directory into a path (e.g.: /home/) create a startup sh script that has
+just extract the directory into a path (e.g.: /home/) create a startup.sh script that has

+#!/bin/bash

-python3 VPNTraY.py
+python3 VPNtray.py

 Add that script to startup from the DE. ( not using cron!)